Observer: No matter who climbs Beijing's ranks, Xi rules

 “It’s very hard to have substantive conversations,” he said of his former contacts.
 “They know it’s not good to talk about politics.”

-Ho got his start at a state-run broadcaster in the 1980s.
+Ho was born in China and got his start at a state-run broadcaster in the 1980s.
 When pro-democracy protests came to Beijing's Tiananmen Square in 1989, Ho was there, writing for a Hong Kong paper, with access to high level officials.
 He left days before soldiers opened fire on protesters, convinced that bloodshed was inevitable.

-After slipping across the border to Macao, Ho moved to Canada, then to the United States, settling down in Great Neck, a suburb of New York with a sizeable Chinese population.
+After slipping across the border to Macao, Ho moved to Canada, then the United States, settling in Great Neck, a suburb of New York with a sizeable Chinese population.

 But the one thing Ho does appreciate about the U.S. is the freedom to speak openly.
 “There’s no police knocking at your door here,” he said.